noobient/ansible-cloudflare/README.md

 -  HTTPS traffic is allowed in the new `cloudflare` zone in firewalld, which is restricted to Cloudflare's servers as described on their [IP Ranges](https://www.cloudflare.com/ips/) page.
-- Cloudflare Tunnel is installed on the service with the token provided.
+- Cloudflare Tunnel is installed on the server with the token provided.
 In this case, you need to configure your tunnel in the Cloudflare dashboard to select which services to be allowed.